Self-signed certificate support for GitHub Enterprise

 - 📑

-now accepts multiple files separated by a colon (:
+$BUILDKITE_DOCKER_COMPOSE_FILEnow accepts multiple files separated by a colon (:), like$PATH

 The release has been published to the Buildkite package repositories.
 For instructions on upgrading your agent please see the Upgrading section in the corresponding section of our installation documentation.